Compositions

 Music by Ben Moore

-Book by Ellen Kushner;
+Book by Ellen Kushner

 Lyrics by Ben Moore and Ellen Kushner; Dramaturgs: Sara Berg and Delia Sherman.